Walrus: Reproduction

 Gestation lasts 15 to 16 months.
 The first three to four months are spent with the blastula in suspended development before it implants itself in the uterus.
 This strategy of delayed implantation, common among pinnipeds, presumably evolved to optimize both the mating season and the birthing season, determined by ecological conditions that promote newborn survival.
 Calves are born during the spring migration, from April to June.
 They weigh 45 to 75 kg at birth and are able to swim.
 The mothers nurse for over a year before weaning, but the young can spend up to five years with the mothers.
 Walrus milk contains higher amounts of fats and protein compared to land animals but lower compared to phocid seals.
 This lower fat content in turn causes a slower growth rate among calves and a longer nursing investment for their mothers.
 Young may be suckled at sea as well as during long haul-outs, making walrus the only pinnipeds that exhibit aquatic suckling.
 Because ovulation is suppressed until the calf is weaned, females give birth at most every two years, leaving the walrus with the lowest reproductive rate of any pinniped.
+Male walruses may help inexperienced young as they learn to swim, and have even been recorded caring for orphans.
+When a group is threatened, all the adults may protect the young.